 Answered Oct 19, 2019

-What should you wear to an interview at National Defence and Canadian Armed Forces?
+On average, how many hours do you work a day at National Defence and Canadian Armed Forces?